 What makes a harmonious family villa holiday?
 I have been collecting candid feedback from serial villa holiday organisers to answer that very question.
-So here are 5 top tips from those who have perfected the art of keeping everyone happy on holiday:
+So here are some tips from those who have perfected the art of keeping everyone happy on holiday:

 1 – Compile a realistic wish list